Best ClawHost Alternatives in 2026

 When to pick

-You want a managed-OpenClaw vendor with a flat monthly fee instead of pay-per-credit.
+You want a managed-OpenClaw vendor with a flat monthly fee, predictable cost regardless of usage, and you'll burn through enough credits each month to clear $58.

 OpenClaw Launch